Mothers Reject Moral Relativism

 Encourage the Longing for Greatness

 It’s tempting to teach our children they are enough just as they are – and I am not suggesting we focus on our children’s weaknesses over their strengths.
-I think positive reinforcement is much more effective then negative.
-But I do agree with JP that pushing the notion of “you are perfect just the way you are” – is not actually an encouraging idea.
-There is more hope found in the quest for self-improvement, and it brings meaning.
+Positive reinforcement is much more effective then negative.
+But I do agree with JP that pushing the notion of unearned self-esteem – is not actually an encouraging idea.
+There is hope found in the quest for self-improvement, and the struggle towards a goal brings meaning.

-My son is passionate about basketball and wants to be another Steph Curry when he grows up.
-He sees that he has a long way to go and I am there to remind him of the long hours of practice and commitment it takes to achieve that goal.
-He doesn’t watch much TV and doesn’t play video games – he would rather optimize his time towards the goal of becoming a great basketball player.
+My son 9-year-old son is passionate about basketball and wants to be another Steph Curry.
+He is aware of the long hours of practice and commitment it will take to achieve that goal.
+He doesn’t watch much TV and doesn’t play video games – he would rather optimize his time and practice basketball.
 As JP said, “if you are going to conceptualize the good and move towards it then you have to separate yourself from all those things that aren’t good and leave them behind.”
-What I find interesting is that because my son is so focused on that goal I don’t even need to point out when he is slacking; by simply reminding him of his ideal he self-regulates.
+What I find interesting is that because my son is so focused on that goal I don’t even need to point out when he is slacking; a simple reminder of his ideal will cause him to self-regulate.
 For example, his soccer coach gave him a little pep talk about how successful athletes avoid sugar.
 A few days later, at Thanksgiving, when we were eating pie I asked him why he wasn’t having any; he said it was because it makes him weak.
 He was modifying his behavior and reorienting himself towards the ideal.

 My son’s confidence has grown immeasurably as he works towards his goals and increases in discipline.
-Perhaps children are not content with themselves “just as they are” if they realize they could be something more.
-Personally I won’t be disappointed if my son never becomes a basketball player.
-But as children pick admirable heros that suit their temperament and desires, their emulation of those heros will progress them towards the more ultimate ideal – becoming like Christ.
+Perhaps even children cannot be content with themselves “just as they are” if they realize they could be something more.
+I won’t be disappointed if my son never becomes a basketball player, his quest for the goal will have a been its own reward.
+As children pick admirable heros that suit their temperament and desires, their emulation of those heros will progress them towards the more ultimate ideal – becoming like Christ.

 The Power of Mothers Teaching Morality